root-project/root/README/ReleaseNotes/v610/index.md

 - `TTreeReader` now supports `TEntryList`s.
 - `TTreeReader::SetLastEntry()` has been deprecated.
 Its name is misleading; please use `TTreePlayer::SetEntriesRange()` instead.
 - `TTree::Branch()` now complains for wrong leaf list strings, e.g. "value/F[4]" (which should really be spelled as "value[4]/F").
+- Allow reading of older version of TTreePerfStats (ROOT-8520)

 ## 2D Graphics Libraries
 - If one used "col2" or "colz2", the value of `TH1::fMaximum` got modified.